bhatiasiddharth/bhatiasiddharth/README.md

 ### 👋 Hi, I am Siddharth Bhatia

 I am co-founder and CEO of TurboML, a platform for real-time machine learning.

-Previously, I completed my PhD at National University of Singapore and bachelor's at BITS Pilani.
+Previously, I completed my PhD in [Streaming Anomaly Detection](https://arxiv.org/pdf/2301.13199.pdf) from National University of Singapore (NUS) advised by Bryan Hooi and bachelors at BITS Pilani.
 My research was supported by the Presidents Graduate Fellowship and I was recognized as a Young Researcher by the ACM Heidelberg Laureate Forum.

 During my PhD, I spent wonderful summers interning at Amazon Web Services, and Google Research.
 I also co-organized the Outlier Detection and Description workshop at KDD which brings together academic and industry researchers, and practitioners to discuss and reflect on outlier mining challenges.
-Check out my webpage for more details.

 I am best reached via email and am always open to interesting conversations and collaboration.